Jamaal Charles: 2007 season

-Charles decided to forgo his senior season with Texas in favor of joining the NFL as a professional football player in the 2008 NFL Draft.
+Charles decided to forgo his senior season with Texas in favor of joining the NFL as a professional football player in the 2008 NFL draft.
 This decision came after earlier statements that he would stay with Texas.
 In November, Charles said he would return for his senior season rather than enter professional football in the NFL.
 Sources reported in December 2007 that Charles and fellow Longhorn Jermichael Finley had filed paperwork with the NFL to evaluate how high they might be drafted if they decided enter professional football in the NFL Draft instead of returning for their senior season.
 Mack Brown did not comment about specific players but said, "We always try to help our guys get as much information as possible when it comes to the NFL.
 We encourage and help them go through the process...
 All of our underclassmen have told us they will be coming back, but if you're playing well enough to be considered an NFL prospect, going through the process can only help you better understand it and realize what you need to work on to improve your status."
 Charles said he would not go pro unless he was predicted to be chosen in the first round of the draft.
 After the Holiday Bowl, Charles said, "Right now, I'm probably coming back.
 I didn't think I did that good in the game.
 Next year maybe I'll be up for the Heisman.
 I will come back."
-From 2000–2007, the Longhorns have had seven players taken in the Top 10 draft picks by the NFL, more than any other school.
+From 2000 to 2007, the Longhorns had seven players taken in the Top 10 draft picks by the NFL, more than any other school.
 On January 2, Charles announced he received and was happy with the results of his draft evaluation and that he would declare for the draft.

+That season he had the 5th most single season rushing yards, 5th most single-season touchdowns, 5th most 100 yard-rushing games in a season and 9th most points scored in school history, and he led the Big 12 in rushing yards.

-Despite skipping his senior year, Charles ranked fourth in the list of total-rushing yards by a Texas player, behind Ricky Williams, Cedric Benson, and Earl Campbell, with 3,328 yards.
+Despite skipping his senior year, Charles ranked fourth in the list of total-rushing yards by a Texas player, behind Ricky Williams, Cedric Benson, and Earl Campbell, with 3,328 yards; 5th for most touchdowns with 36; 6th for 100 yard rushing games; 8th for 200 yard rushing games, and 10th for points scored.
 Williams and Campbell each won the Heisman Trophy in their senior season.